swifthand/turn-again-reporter/README.md

 Minitest::Reporters.use!
 Minitest::Reporters::TurnAgainReporter.new
 ```

-TurnAgainReporter's initializer will pass on all existing Minitest::Reporters::Base keyword argments, such as `color: true` but uses two of its own for some customization:
+TurnAgainReporter's initializer will pass on all existing Minitest::Reporters::Base keyword arguments, such as `color: true` but uses two of its own for some customization:

   1. The `indent` keyword can specify the indentation from the left of the console when running.
 The default is 4 to faithfully mimic turn itself.
   2. *Unlike turn*, the duration measurements in next to the test status do not include hours, because the vast majority of tests do not require a whole hour for a single test case.
 However, hours can be re-enabled by passing the `:hours` keyword as `true`.